 Can I cash in a pension from an old employer?

 Yes – any money you’ve built up in an employer pension is yours, even if you’ve since left that employer.

-Once you reach age 55 (the government proposes to increase this to age 57 from 2028), you should be able to take your money out of your pension.
+Once you reach your normal minimum pension age, you should be able to take your money out of your pension.

-Or, you should be able to transfer it to your new pension provider before you reach 55 if you want to.
+Or, you should be able to transfer it to your new pension provider before you reach your normal minimum pension age if you want to.

 If you think you might have old pension pots that you’ve lost track of, you can track down your old providers, so you can get in touch with them – using the government’s pension tracing service